awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-delete.md

    }
    ```

-   All data for the specified custom inventory type is deleted from Amazon S3\.
+   The system deletes all data for the specified custom inventory type from the Systems Manager Inventory service\.

-1. Execute the following command to disable and ignore all data for the inventory type\.
+1. Execute the following command\.
+The command performs the following actions for the current version of the inventory type: disables the current version, deletes all data for it, and ignores all new data if the version is less than or equal to the disabled version\.

    ```
    aws ssm delete-inventory --type-name "Custom:custom_type_name" --schema-delete-option "DisableSchema"